- Student Life Menu

 When additional electrical outlets are needed, residents must use U.L. approved electrical power strips with built-in circuit breakers.
 Multiple plug adapters and extension cords are not permitted.
 Power strips should never be plugged into another power strip.
 Power strips should never be placed on the ceiling, underneath carpet or stapled or pinched in any way.
 Running extension cords underneath mattresses is prohibited.

 All exterior residence hall doors are locked 24 hours a day.
-Propping of exterior doors and/or tampering with locks are considered a serious security violation.
+Propping of interior and/or exterior doors and/or tampering with locks are considered a serious security violation.
 Residents involved in such activities may be removed from College Housing.

-Students may not remove silverware, dinnerware, or other items from the JCC Dining Services, except as allowed by JCC Dining Services.
+Students may not remove food, silverware, dinnerware, or other items from the JCC Dining Services, except as allowed by JCC Dining Services.
 Dining Service items found in Residence Hall Rooms will be immediately confiscated.
 Student removal of any dining services item(s) may result in disciplinary action.

 A resident’s right to privacy and comfort takes precedence over the community member’s privilege to have visitors.
 It is important for suitemates to discuss visitation and to arrive at an agreement acceptable to all roommates in the suite.
 A non-resident is defined as any person who is not a designated resident of a suite.
 Non-residents must possess a valid photo ID (driver’s license, work/college ID) and be signed in at the front desk during visitation hours.
 Non-residents must be in the presence of the host resident at all times.
 The visitation policy will be strictly enforced.
 Residents will be subject to student conduct sanctions and/or a fine if the guest visitation period is exceeded.
 The storage of guest/visitor property within the units is prohibited.
 Non-residents may not use a resident’s keys or access card.
 Non-residents are prohibited from visiting the residence halls for an extended period of time.